-Hu Young Jeong is a second-year doctoral student in social psychology.
+Hu Young Jeong is a fourth-year doctoral student in social psychology.
 Born in South Korea, he grew up in Indonesia and received his B.A. and M.A. in psychology from Sungkyunkwan University, South Korea.
 His research interests mainly revolve around collective victim beliefs, empowerment of victim groups, and post-violence intergroup relations.

-Helin Unal is a first year Ph.D. student in the social psychology program.
+Helin Unal is a third-year Ph.D. student in the social psychology program.
 She received a Master of Science in Political Psychology from Queen’s University, Belfast.
 Her current research interests involve collective victim beliefs, collective action among immigrant and diaspora groups, and diaspora groups’ identity and conflict attitudes.
 She uses multiple methodologies, including qualitative methods and Q-methodology, and studies numerous contexts in her research.